torch-core/tep-vault-standard/TEPs-Vault.md

 This section highlights open questions that remain unresolved in the current draft.
 These are areas for potential community feedback or further research:

-- **Admin Security Risks**: Even with multisig admins, timelock upgrades, and third-party monitoring to prevent illicit contract updates (as recommended in Rationale), there remains inherent risk in upgradable vaults.
+- **Admin Security Risks**: Even with multisig admins, timelock upgrades, and third-party monitoring to prevent illicit contract updates, there remains inherent risk in upgradable vaults.
 Beyond fully disabling code upgrades, no 100% foolproof method exists to eliminate compromise risks, particularly in a dynamic DeFi environment.
 How can protocols further harden against this without sacrificing maintainability?
 This ties into Drawbacks' notification security concerns and invites exploration in implementations.

 These questions do not affect the core standard but provide opportunities for refinement based on real-world usage.